ADMISSION ESSAYS IN THE UNITED KINGDOM, UNITED STATES, AND CANADA

 A personal statement is an essay written by a student and used for admissions purposes.
 For many years, they have been an important part of admission application processes in the United Kingdom and United States.
 More recently personal statements have gained traction in the Canadian process as well.

 For many, the personal statement is the most difficult element of the university application process.
 Essays require a lot of self-assessment and reflection.
 And to complicate matters, requirements and guidelines vary by country, making it difficult to re-purpose a personal statements across countries.
-In the Canadian setting, where essays are not submitted through a centralized application, to complicate matters, the themes and requirements can vary from university to university.
+In the Canadian setting, where essays are not submitted through a centralized application, the themes and requirements can vary from university to university.

 The following is an overview of the personal statement requirements by country.

 In the United Kingdom, the application is centralized.
 Applicants submit their applications, including a personal statement through the Universities and Colleges Admissions Service (UCAS).

 Those interested in studying in the United States typically submit applications, along with a personal statement and supplemental responses, via Common Application (CA), Coalition Application (CCA), and/or Universal College Application (UCA).